 This section provides information on projects being financed fully or partially with HRF funding.

-Of the total US$ 381 million in funds contributed to the HRF, the Steering Committee has made cumulative funding decisions totaling US$ 278 million for seventeen projects (project costs including fees).
-Of this amount, the Steering Committee has approved to put in financial reserve 67.5 million for the following projects (40.5 million of Brazil's contribution for the 4C Artibonite dam project; 7.5 million of the US contribution for targeted budget support and 20 million of the Spanish contribution for budget support).
-This leaves 51.5 million in available resources for financing new projects.
+Of the total US$ 386 million in funds contributed to the HRF, the Steering Committee has made cumulative funding decisions totaling US$ 342.4 million for 25 (project costs including fees).
+An amount of 40million dollars has been put in reserve to finance 5 new projects.
+This leaves 1.2 million in available resources for financing new projects.

 The following table provides a brief overview of the projects financed by HRF to date.
 Project summaries and full project documents are available under projects documentation.

-Out of the total US$274 million in approved recipient executed grants (project costs including fees), 47 percent of funding is being channeled through the UN as Partner Entity, 38 percent is channeled through the World Bank, and for 15 percent of the approved grants the IDB serves as the Partner Entity.
+Out of the total US$342.4 million in approved recipient executed grants (project costs including fees), 37 percent of funding is being channeled through the UN as Partner Entity, 39 percent is channeled through the World Bank, and for 24 percent of the approved grants, the IDB serves as the Partner Entity.

 |Project Development Objective||Partner Entity||Steering Committee Approval Date*||IHRC Concept Note Number|